NETWORK SECURITY ASSESSMENT | 10 MIN READ

 Not a lot of time?
 This is what this article covers:

-Network or information security audits are complete systematic evaluations of an organization's information (IT) system/infrastructure.
+Network or information security assessments are complete systematic evaluations of an organization's information (IT) system/infrastructure.
 During the evaluation, the goal is to expose points of vulnerabilities in the organization's network so that those vulnerabilities can later be addressed by the organizations personnel or service provider.

 Now, if that's all you needed to know, then you can stop reading.
 If you want to know why it's recommended to have an annual review, why it needs to be by a third-party organization, and what steps the government is taking (and how it impacts your company)... keep reading.